Amourspirit/python_ooo_dev_tools/docs/help/draw/format/direct/shape/area/area/gradient.rst

 Add a gradient to the shape
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding a fill color to the shape is done by using the ``ShapeGradient`` class.
+Adding a gradient to the shape is done by using the ``ShapeGradient`` class.
 The ``ShapeGradient`` class has a method ``from_preset()`` takes a ``preset`` as a parameter.
 The :py:class:`~ooodev.format.inner.preset.preset_gradient.PresetGradientKind` class is used to get the preset of the gradient.